Coarse-grained dynamics of transiently-bound fast linkers: Coarse-grained dynamics with fast linkers

-where $K = \frac{\kl\kb}{\kl + \kb}$ is an effective spring constant.
-We find the unbound dynamics of the fast particle are not changed by the coarse-grained approach.
-However, in the bound state, an extra recoil force is exerted on the slow particle, corresponding to a force averaged over the fast-moving linker.
+where $K = \kl\kb/(\kl + \kb)$ is an effective spring constant.In Appendix~\ref{app:db_at_coarsegrain} we verify that this coarse graining maintains detailed balance at the macroscopic level.

+Overall, the coarse-grained dynamics we obtain are consistent with physical intuition, at this lowest order in $\varepsilon$.
+The unbound dynamics of the slow particle are not changed by the coarse-grained approach.
+However, in the bound state, an extra recoil force is exerted on the particle, corresponding to a force averaged over the fast-moving linker.
 Interestingly, the spring constant $K$ of the bond formed at the coarse-grained level corresponds to the effective spring constant corresponding to two springs in series, with spring constants $\kl$ and $\kb$.
 This is precisely what is expected physically and from the sketch of the setup; see Fig.~\ref{fig:cartoon_summary}-b.
-Note that this is a new result that allows one to give meaning to the spring constant $K$ used in effective models such as those used in Refs.~\cite{fogelson2019transport,maxian2022interplay}.
+One novelty of this calculation is that it that allows one to give meaning to the spring constant $K$ used in effective models such as those used in Refs.~\onlinecite{fogelson2019transport,maxian2022interplay,mitra2022coarse}.
+Both in the bound and unbound states the coarse-grained dynamics are damped by the friction coefficient $\gamma_s$.
+Although this is rather intuitive, notice again that this is only true when $\varepsilon$ is small enough, otherwise the effective friction would be increased by the presence of the linker.\cite{marbach2022nanocaterpillar,fogelson2018enhanced} \editr{All in all, the lowest-order dynamics evolve as if the linker were moving so fast that it loses memory of previous binding and unbinding events.}